 Coronary Disease Risk Factors

 The goal of cardiac CT scanning for calcium scoring is to determine if CAD is present and to what extent.
 The exam takes little time, causes no pain, and does not require an injection of contrast material.
 No radiation remains in a patient’s body after a CT examination.

 Talk to your doctor about the benefit of knowing your calcium score and whether you may be at increased risk for heart attack.
-Hunt Regional Medical Center offers a cash price of $90 for cardiac CT exams for calcium scoring.
+Hunt Regional Medical Center offers a pre-paid cash price of $75 for cardiac CT exams for calcium scoring.

 Find a CT Scanning Location

 We offer CT scans at five locations in Northeast Texas:

 - Hunt Regional Opening Imaging - Greenville